Myra-Security-GmbH/terraform-provider-documentation/docs/redirects.md

     }

-Plan: 0 to add, 1 to change, 0 to destroy. myrasec_redirect.redirect: Modifying... [id=1165628]
+Plan: 0 to add, 1 to change, 0 to destroy. myrasec_redirect.redirect: Modifying... [id=0000000]
-myrasec_redirect.redirect: Modifications complete after 5s [id=1165628]
+myrasec_redirect.redirect: Modifications complete after 5s [id=0000000]

 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 ```

-When you check the changes in the Myra application, you should see the updated `` value in the redirects overview page of the subdomain.
+When you check the changes in the Myra application, you should see the updated `source` value in the redirects overview page of the subdomain.

 You can check the data in the `tfstate` file, too.